 Paste Your CSR:* Do one of the following: •Paste your CSR in the area provided. •Click the Click to upload a CSR link to upload your CSR. •Rearrange the order of the Subject Alternative Names.
 Select Your Server Software:* In the drop-down list, select the server software that was used to generate the CSR.
 Reasons for Changes: Enter the reason for reissuing the certificate.
 (Optional)

 Next, review the information and if it is all correct, click These Changes Are Correct > Process Reissue.

 If any of the information in the certificate was changed, we will re-validate the certificate.
 If the common name or any SANs were changed to domains or subdomains that we haven't validated, we will verify the request using the contact information in the WHOIS record.

-Once the reissue has been completed you will receive an email to the email address listed in the order with the new certificates attached.
+Once the reissue has been completed, an email will be sent to the email address listed in the order with the new certificates attached.